 On-demand information availability is a tailor-made use case for AR.
 Scanning a single, inconspicuous QR code can be a rich source of information about the product’s origin, price, and even sustainability qualification.
 In real-time, AR can help consumers navigate stores, find their favorite goods, and even gamify flash sales in particular locations.

 In the classical marketing funnel, the marketer tries to move a customer who is aware of a product to actively consider it for purchase.
 Consideration usually follows an actual experience with the product, such as a demo or trial period.
 AR, with its ability to create a rich visual experience can help do this for eCommerce better than any other technology.
-Companies like L’Oreal and Mac already offer apps with excellent face-tracking technology to let consumers try on lipsticks, nailpaints and hair color in real time.
+The companies like L’Oreal and Mac already offer apps with excellent face-tracking technology to let consumers try on lipsticks, nailpaints and hair color in real time.

 The best of these apps try to simulate a live experience- as one zooms in to the seat or body, the resolution improves to reveal stitching, paint flecks etc. as one would detect in person.
 This is the reverse of a brochure image which gets blurry as one peeks closer- this is just one example of the radical shift in customer experience from the traditional printed static image, or even pre-recorded video.

 The Payment stage has historically been the biggest bottleneck in the shopping experience.
 More shopping carts and products get abandoned at the payment stage than anywhere else in the retail channel.
 This has remained true even for no-cost returnable items.
 To add to the obstacle, payment systems currently require users to step into a different portal.
 Similar as a banking app or secure webpage to complete the transaction.
 Which just adds to the bottleneck.